 神洲 shén zhōu Divine Region is a poetic name for the country.
 More informally you may come across 祖国 zǔ guó, the motherland, or simply 我国 wǒ guó, my country.
 Emphasizing the feeling of a single community there is also 国家 guó jiā or home country as jia means home or family.

-With 92% of the population categorized as 汉 Han Chinese, the term ‘Han’, named after the Han dynasty, is also used to refer to China as a whole even though it excludes some ethnic minorities.
-During Han times the rough geographic limits of the modern Chinese nation had been already been set.
+With 92% of the population categorized as 汉 Han Chinese, the term ‘Han’, named after the Han dynasty, is also used to refer to China as a whole even though it rather excludes the many ethnic minorities.
+During Han times the rough geographic limits of the modern Chinese nation had already been set.

 Just as varied are the words used to refer to the language of the Chinese people.
 First of all there are several languages and many dialects spoken in China, there is no universal ‘Chinese’.
 The official and most widely used dialect of the Chinese language is that used in Beijing.
 Its historical association with the Imperial court has led to the term ‘Mandarin’ being used for the language, after the officials who spoke it.
 ‘Mandarin’ was a term used by the Portuguese for the officials, it is now believed to be derived from a Malay word for 'counselor' or 'minister' (reflecting early contacts in the spice trade) which in turn shares its root with that of 'mantra'.